Which of the following are fat-soluble vitamins? | Channels for Pearson+

 1

+Recall the list of fat-soluble vitamins: The fat-soluble vitamins are Vitamins A, D, E, and K. These vitamins play various roles in the body, such as supporting vision (Vitamin A), bone health (Vitamin D), antioxidant functions (Vitamin E), and blood clotting (Vitamin K).

-Step 2: Review the characteristics of water-soluble vitamins.
-Water-soluble vitamins, such as Vitamin B complex and Vitamin C, dissolve in water and are not stored in the body.
-They need to be consumed regularly.
+Differentiate between fat-soluble and water-soluble vitamins: Water-soluble vitamins, such as Vitamin B-complex and Vitamin C, dissolve in water and are excreted in urine, so they are not stored in the body for long periods.

-Step 3: Analyze the options provided in the question.
-Vitamin B₁₂ and Vitamin B₆ are part of the water-soluble Vitamin B complex group, and Vitamin C is also water-soluble.
-Vitamin A, however, is fat-soluble.

-Step 4: Recall that fat-soluble vitamins are absorbed with dietary fats and stored in the body, making Vitamin A the correct answer based on its classification.
+Analyze the options provided: Compare the options against the list of fat-soluble vitamins (A, D, E, and K) to identify the correct grouping.

+Select the correct answer: Based on the analysis, choose the option that includes all the fat-soluble vitamins (A, D, E, and K) and excludes water-soluble vitamins (B and C).

 Watch next